National Defense Education Act: Title II

-Title II authorizes the provision of student loans and provides terms by which they may be awarded.
+Title II created the National Defense Student Loan (NDSL) Program, and Title II authorizes the provision of student loans and provides terms by which they may be awarded.
+These loans were aimed at needy students who had advanced capabilities in science, math, engineering, or foreign languages.
 Initially, Title II provided scholarships (also known as grants) rather than loans.
 However, some members of Congress expressed worry about the message sent by giving students a "free ride."
 The House version of the bill eliminated scholarship money, while the Senate reduced the amount of scholarship money.
 By the time the bill was passed into law, student aid was exclusively loan-based.
+Title II also offered a system of loan forgiveness if the student went on to teach in a public elementary or secondary school.

 Title III

+The purpose of Title III was to provide matching grants for public schools and to provide loans to nonprofit schools to allow them to get more equipment and materials to provide better instruction in math, science, and foreign languages.
+These funds were also allowed to be used to remodel some laboratories on school campuses.
+Title III, though never formally repealed, has not been funded since 1978.
+Funding for this type of program now falls under the Elementary and Secondary Education Act (ESEA), and the remodeling sections of the act falls under the National Foundation on the Arts and Humanities Act of 1965.

 Title III provides additional financial assistance for the purposes of strengthening science, math, and foreign language programs.
 Latin and Greek programs are not funded under this title, on the grounds that they are not modern foreign languages, and thus do not support defense needs.
 Title III provides equipment, materials and state matching funds to develop mathematics, science, and foreign language instruction and professional development.
 Title III also encouraged cooperation between teachers and researchers.
 During Title III, research shifted the homogenous definition of intelligence associated with gifted children.

 Title IV

+Title IV was created with the goals of creating more quality college instructors, increasing the amount of post-graduate and Ph.D. programs across the United States, and allowing more students to attend these programs through federal financial support.
 Title IV provides funding for graduate fellowships in order to increase the number of graduate-level professionals and university professors.
 Priority was given to students who stated an interest in becoming a professor.
 However, certain fields (such as folklore) were specifically exempted from these fellowships.
 Title IV was also one of the only two federal programs (along with Title VI of the NDEA) in existence at the time that gave any funding to the humanities.